chenxingqiang/secret-learn/doc/faq.rst

 Why do I sometimes get a crash/freeze with ``n_jobs > 1`` under OSX or Linux?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Several jax-sklearn tools such as :class:`~model_selection.GridSearchCV` and :class:`~model_selection.cross_val_score` rely internally on Python's :mod:`multiprocessing` module to parallelize execution onto several Python processes by passing ``n_jobs > 1`` as an argument.
+Several secret-learn tools such as :class:`~model_selection.GridSearchCV` and :class:`~model_selection.cross_val_score` rely internally on Python's :mod:`multiprocessing` module to parallelize execution onto several Python processes by passing ``n_jobs > 1`` as an argument.